 For a child nurtured by puppets and their puppeteers, my affinity for the anthropomorphic was fashioned to help me cope and accept the divorce and divide of my family.

 In college, I studied interior design and color theory.
 As a sideline I attended workshops and received private training in painted trompe l'oeil, faux finish, and decorative wall treatments.
 This educational background influences all of my art making.

-Combining assemblage with ceramics fills my current body of work.
+Combining assemblage with ceramics is one body of work.
 Trompe l'oeil “fool-the-eye” sculptures are made of high-fired ceramic clay, oxide washes, encaustic paint and found objects.
 Their homespun construction and textured surfaces simulate threadbare fabric, tattered fur, and the broken button eyes of careworn, faded toys and carnival games.

 Selected Group shows: